When connections break down

 Watch the video from the event featuring the three talks from our experts.

 Back to the beginning: Targeting early markers for Alzheimer’s Disease

 Time stamp: 5 minutes

-Dr. Wells is the Chair of the Division of Geriatric Medicine and associate professor in the Department of Medicine at Western Univeristy’s Schulich School of Medicine.
+Dr. Wells is the Medical Care Coordinator for Geriatric Rehabilitation at St. Joseph's Health Care London's Parkwood Institute, and Chair of the Division of Geriatric Medicine and associate professor in the Department of Medicine at Western Univeristy’s Schulich School of Medicine.
 Her clinical and research interests are Alzheimer’s Disease and Geriatric Rehabilitation.
 She has particular interest in Mild Cognitive Impairment (MCI) and the potential for non-drug interventions, such as exercise and nutrition to slow progression of dementia.
 She is a principal site investigator in randomized controlled trials of new drugs to treat dementia, MCI, and Subjective Cognitive Impairment (SCI).